artis3n/nextcloud-ansible/README.md

 Usage: `VAR_NAME=<variable name> VAR_VALUE=<variable's value> make encrypt-var`

 `VAR_NAME` is the _name_ of the variable you would like to encrypt, e.g. `sudo_password`. `VAR_VALUE` is the _value_ of the variable that you would like to encrypt.

-### `make dh`

-Generates 4096-bit Diffie-Hellman parameters.
-This will take a long time.

-Usage: `[FILE=somewhere/else] make dh`

-Will generate a file at `files/secrets/nginx/dhparam.pem` by default.
-You can change the file path by specifying a `FILE` environment variable.